Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Information Sharing to Signal Ability

 A direct implication of our analysis is that there exists $c^*_S(q)>0$ such that when the sharing cost $c_S$ approaches $c^*_S(q)$, then $\kappa_0^*$ approaches zero, and therefore $\gamma$ converges to 1: only proper information is shared in such an equilibrium.
 To the contrary, the quality of shared information is lowest when $c_S=0$.
 Note that $c^*_S(q)$ is the value of the cost parameter $c_S$ that solves $q=\overline{q}(c_S)$.

 Also the sender's worldview $p_S$ matters for the quality of information shared.
 The greater the sender's belief that $\omega=1$, and thus the higher $p_S$, the lower $\kappa_0^*$, as explained above.
 Thus, low types are more conservative in their sharing decision, which improves the quality of information shared.
 Consequently, $\gamma$ decreases in $p_S$.
 Recall that $p_R>\ot$.
-Then, $\gamma$ is lowest when $p_S \rightarrow 0$, and thus the sender and the receiver maximally disagree in their belief about the state $\omega$.
+Then, $\gamma$ is lowest when $p_S \rightarrow 0$, and thus the sender and the receiver(s) maximally disagree in their belief about the state $\omega$.

-The effects of $\beta$ and $q$ are ambiguous.
+The effects of the bias of improper signals, $\beta$, and the fraction of signals that are improper, $q$, are ambiguous.
 On the one hand, lower $\beta$ and greater $q$ decrease $\kappa_0^*$ and thus increase the quality of information through a reduction of sharing by low types.
 On the other hand, they also directly increase the share of improper signals shared by low types, because there simply are more fake surprising signals.

 But how low can the quality of information after sharing become?
 For example, can we guarantee that the fraction of shared information that is fake is smaller than the expected fraction of fake information received by the sender, $\gamma<q$?
 This would imply that the quality of shared information increases due to filtering by senders.
 Unfortunately, this is not necessarily the case.
 As mentioned above, $\kappa_0^*$ decreases not only in $c_S$, but also in the fraction of fake signals $q$ and the bias of fake signals $\beta$.
-Moreover, when $\lambda_S$ decreases, then the fraction of shared information coming from low ability receivers increases, and this tends to increase $\gamma$ as well.
+Moreover, when the share of high-type senders $\lambda_S$ decreases, then the fraction of shared information coming from low ability receivers increases, and this tends to increase $\gamma$ as well.
 Figure \ref{fig_share} shows how $\gamma-q$ changes as a function of $q\in[\frac{1}{10},\frac{9}{10}]$, $\beta\in[\frac{1}{10},\frac{9}{10}]$, and $\lambda_S\in\{\frac{1}{10},\frac{1}{5}\}$ when $c_S=0$, $\eta=\frac{2}{3}$, $\lambda_R=\frac{1}{5}$, and $p_S=p_R=p_T=\frac{2}{3}$.\footnote{For these parameters, $0<\kappa_0^*<1$ and thus the equilibrium characterized in Proposition \ref{prop:EQ} exists.} We can see that in the example $\gamma>q$ when $q$ and $\beta$ are small.
 Moreover, when $\lambda_S$ decreases, the parameter range such that $\gamma>q$ increases.

 The example suggests that the quality of shared information is worst when $\beta$, the probability that a fake signal indicates the state is 1, is low.
 In this case fake news are biased towards surprising messages.
 To the contrary, if fake messages are biased towards the expected state, $\omega=1$, then shared information tends to be of higher quality and thus $\gamma<q$: